diffix/pg_diffix/docs/admin_guide.md

 It may be unstable and documentation is limited.
 If you have any questions, please contact us at [hello@open-diffix.org](mailto:hello@open-diffix.org).

-# Extension configuration
+# Configuration

-This document provides detailed information about the configuration, behavior and recommended usage of this extension.
+This document provides detailed information about the configuration, behavior and recommended usage of `pg_diffix`.

 ## Background reading